SpikeHD/shelter-plugins/plugins/plugin-browser/README.md

   * `<url>/shelter-plugins/<plugin-name>`
   * `<url>/<plugin-name>`

-If neither checks succeed, the plugin will be marked as unknown.
+If neither checks succeed, the plugin will be marked as uninstallable, as it doesn't know where to source it.

 To fix this (for example, if you use a custom domain), just set the `homepage` field in your GitHub repo to where the `shelter-plugin`s live.
 For example, if you host your plugins at `https://myplugins.dev/files/shelter/<plugin>`, set the homepage to `https://myplugins.dev/files/shelter`.